-If you’re looking across the workings of an organisation, or thinking about the money spent on digital initiatives, there’s a new means of analysis and a potent new metric to add to your perspective.
+If you’re looking across the workings of an organisation, or thinking about the money spent on digital initiatives, this is a new means of analysis and a potent new metric to add to your perspective.

-Interaction Value is an emerging unit of currency.
-It will very possibly become the most important ROI metric of the digital organisation.
+Interaction Value will very possibly become the most important ROI metric of the digital organisation.
 Why?
 Because, put simply, the fundamental unit of measurement of doing business digitally is interaction.

 Looking at Interaction Value levels across an organisation is a powerful way to surface hidden digital value.
-It’s an integrated metric to measure organisation health and digital maturity, a means of developing better connections with people and a practical way to create more efficient, lower cost digital strategies.
+This is an integrated metric to measure organisation health and digital maturity, a means of developing better connections with people and a practical way to create more efficient, lower cost digital strategies.

 Advertising and push marketing, page views and click rates have been with us for a while.
 But, as businesses become more joined-up and more digital by default, neural networks and machine learning are beginning to underpin core operational functions.
 With this, an integrated and holistic evaluation around interaction and customer contact’s becoming achievable.